Some links in this article are affiliate links, which means I earn from qualifying purchases.

 In addition to these tips, you should ALSO be using lifting straps.
 This is because it will take some time for your grip to get stronger naturally, and at the same time you’ll want to continue to maximize your overall strength gains by not having your grip as the limiting factor.

-Lifting Strap Pros
+Wrist Strap Pros

 Here are the pros of using lifting straps: